Deborah Gray

 Deborah Gray (born 1958) is an Australian international best selling fictional author, primarily known for publishing magic and spell books and is also a singer-songwriter, who was a former high fashion magazine and catwalk model, actress and documentary director and producer.

 Early life

-Gray was born in Canberra, Australia in 1958. as a teenager while still at school, she was scouted by a leading Sydney agent for a modelling contract and after moving to Sydney, she became a successful model for fashion magazines of the day including covers for the now defunct Cleo and Dolly magazine and also featured in national TV commercials including for National Quintrix, Sunwhite Rice, Holden and Coca Cola.
+Gray was born in Canberra in 1958. as a teenager while still at school, she was scouted by a leading Sydney agent for a modelling contract and after moving to Sydney, she became a successful model for fashion magazines.
+She appeared on the covers of the now defunct Cleo and Dolly magazine and also featured in national TV commercials including for National Quintrix, Sunwhite Rice, Holden and Coca Cola.

-Gray appeared on catwalks, top fashion magazine covers and pictorials amongst them New Idea, Bride to Be and TV Week.
+Gray appeared on catwalks, top fashion magazine covers and pictorials among them New Idea, Bride to Be and TV Week.

 Acting

 Gray branched out into acting when she featured on later episodes of the TV series Number 96 in 1977 as Miss Hemingway.
 She continued her acting career as a popular television and film actress.

 She played in several guest role's in soap opera The Young Doctors, acted in the police drama series Bellamy (1981), and was a regular co-host in an Australian Candid Camera style television series titled Catch Us If You Can.

 Gray started an all-girl cabaret act named Deborah Gray and the Flames (one of the flames was future Perfect Match hostess Debbie Newsome).
 Gray went on to appear on the cover of Australian Playboy and was showcased in its best-selling actor profile and pictorial, and acted in two 1981 feature films, the SAFC funded comedy Pacific Banana, and The Best of Friends.
 Gray co-wrote and sang the title song from Pacific Banana with fellow co-star Luan Peters.